-Every semester UMI offers a range of courses which Rihla students may choose to enroll in with the assistance of AALIM staff.
-Classes at UMI are taught in both Arabic and French, however all humanity courses will be taught in Arabic.
-For the most up to date list of course offerings, please contact AALIM. (www.aalimorocco.com)
+Every semester, UMI offers a range of courses that Rihla students may choose to enroll in with the assistance of AALIM staff.
+Classes at UMI are taught in both Arabic and French, however, all humanity courses will be taught in Arabic.
+For the most up-to-date list of course offerings, please contact AALIM.

 Content Courses at AALIM

 In addition to providing a rigorous Arabic language education, AALIM offers content courses to complement a student’s academic experience.
-These classes give a valuable depth and insight in a range of topics related to the Arab and Islamic world.
+These classes give valuable depth and insight into a range of topics related to the Arab and Islamic world.
 These classes are taught at American standards and may be counted for credit at your university.
-Below are some of the course offerings from AALIM.
+Below are some course offerings from AALIM.
 For the most updated list, please contact AALIM.

 Arabic Literature in Translation (English)

-3 hours per week, covers Arab authors from across the MENA, both men and women, and spans the time from the early 1900s to the present after introductory units on pre-Islamic and early Islamic literary forms to provide context.
+Three hours per week, covers Arab authors from across the MENA, both men and women, spanning from the early 1900s to present after introductory units on pre-Islamic and early Islamic literary forms to provide context.